Sharing inspiration, insight, and interesting ideas

 Action: Take a look at your Linkedin profile and anywhere else you might be promoting yourself or providing information.
 Cross check everything and ensure that you're selling yourself effectively, sending out a professional and consistent message.

 I hope this helps with your application process, interview preparation and most importantly to secure a role that makes you truly happy.
-There's no reason why your job can't be a joy in your life but yes you do have to work for it.
+There's no reason why your job can't be a joy in your life.